omcdrucifer/Recommended-Games/README.md

 I now have a base line for all files except the print statements.
 Once I get a template for those I will flesh everything out.

 I will likely incorporate logging as I did in the previous project as well.

+12-13-24

+At this point the app is feature complete.
+It is just a small proof of concept that may contribute toward a larger personal portfolio project I am still conceptualizing.

+I will be putting it to PyPI as well.